DawnPaladin/blog/_posts/2021-10-01-Hardened-backups.md

 I used to use a product called CrashPlan for my backups.
 Then one day CrashPlan decided the market for home backups wasn't profitable anymore and they were working exclusively with businesses now.
 I researched a bunch of alternatives, and today I will share that research with you.

-As I searched for a CrashPlan replacement, I had three main requirements in mind:
+As I searched for a better backup system, I had three main requirements in mind:

 1. **Effortless operation.** A backup plan that requires you to perform a chore every so often is no backup plan at all, because at some point your life will get busy, the least urgent thing (backups) will get neglected, and that will be when disaster strikes.
 You want something that will run 100% on automatic.
 2. **Versioned backups.** Gone are the days when a virus would be content to erase your hard drive.
 These days we have ransomware, which encrypts your files so you can't open them, lurks insidiously for weeks or months, and then demands thousands of dollars in exchange for the decryption key.
 If you only have one backup copy, and you back up the encrypted files, your backups are worthless.
 To defend against ransomware, your backup system needs to maintain several versions so you can be assured of having a good one.